ILoveStudy/richardresume.io/gong.hanjin_cv.japan.md

 | Linux                          | 8         |     | Gitlab                   | 8         |
 | Python                         | 3         |     |                          |           |

+### Algorithms and data structure skills

+Have a solid foundation in data structures and algorithms:

+- Algorithm Complexity Analysis

+- Linear data structures, and logical data structures, such as arrays, trees, graph structures, red-black trees, DP, hash tables, etc.

+- Strong ability to solve basic algorithms.
+Often challenge on LeetCode contests, hacker rank, and other websites

+​

+## SQL knowledge

+- Familiar with using MYSQL, ORACLE database products
+- Proficient in SQL business table design
+- Familiar with the application of SQL CRUD
+- Have some experience in Mysql performance tuning
+- Have a certain understanding of database high concurrency architecture design.

+## Internet tool knowledge

+### Git

+- Familiar with Gitlab/GitHub server to quickly build

+- Familiarize use the core commands of Git

+- Years of Git enterprise application practice

+- Familiar with git workflow

+### Linux

+- Familiar with common Linux operation and maintenance commands

+- Understanding Linux Users and Permissions

+- Familiar with Shell Scripting

+## Golang knowledge

+### Golang basics

+- Familiar with Golang language features, make full use of Golang language features

+- Have a solid Golang language foundation

+- Familiar with Golang language ecology, flexible use of various golang frameworks

+- Have a lot of practical experience in Golang projects

+## Java knowledge

+### Microservice knowledge

+- Familiar with the history of service architecture changes

+- Familiar with the design of various service architectures

+- Understand the advantages and disadvantages of various service architectures

+### java basics

+- Familiar with Java reverse mechanism
+- Familiar with a dynamic proxy mechanism
+- Get familiar with servlets
+- Familiar with the use of JDK tools

+### Understand the principle of the thread pool

+- Understand how threads work

+- custom thread pool

+### JVM performance tuning:

+#### Understand the following core technologies of JVM

+1. memory structure
+2. garbage collection
+3. Class loading and bytecode techniques
+4. memory model

+Have some experience in JVM performance tuning

+### Understanding ThreadLocal

+- Understand the ThreadLocal source code

+- Understand the difference between ThreadLocal and Synchronized

+- Familiar with ThreadLocal applications

+### Understanding NIO

+- Understand the difference between NIO and blocking I/O
+- NIO principle and communication model

+### Understand common java framework source code

+- Understand Spring IOC source code, can customize IOC
+- Understand Spring Aop source code, can customize AOP
+- Understand Spring MVC source code, can customize MVC
+- Understand Spring annotation development, can customize annotations
+- Learn about what's new in Spring 5
+- Understand the source code and principle of the ORM framework MyBatis

+## node.js knowledge

+### Understanding V8 Diagnostics

+- Have a little experience in diagnosing the v8 engine

+### Javascript/typescript basics

+- Proficient in ES6/7, familiar with typescript syntax system and various details of the application.
+- Proficient in typescript, ES6/ES7 object-oriented programming

+### node.js serving framework

+- Familiar with the use of Nestjs architecture, build node.js server development

+- Familiar with socket.io to build a websocket timely communication application

+- Proficient in express.js, loopback.js server-side framework, and proficient in its source code and principles

+- Familiar with node.js based ecosystem tools, such as:

+- java rapid development platform Jhipster

+- Webpack

+- rollup

+# Project experience and practice summary:

+- There is a certain billion-level traffic platform design

+- Distributed call chain platform

 ## EXPERIENCE

 ##### Contract Senior Engineer | Nomura Security | Tokyo, Japan | June 2022 - Present

 Responsibilities: